YinkoShield

 short answer

-EEI signs what the wallet app does at the device — login, recipient lookup, amount entry, biometric, send — across every market the operator runs in.
+EEI signs what the wallet app does at the device — login, recipient lookup, amount entry, biometric, send — in each of the markets the operator runs in.
 The same token, the same format, the same verifier code, regardless of jurisdiction.
 The USSD short-code that runs alongside the wallet is not in scope; the wallet app is.

 what mobile-money operators get

-Five things the wallet app signs that the back-end never sees.
+Five things the wallet app signs that the back-end did not previously have a record of.

 1. ·01